community-privacy/community-privacy.github.io/_pages/project_archivist.md

 None

 **Support requested from the community:**
-I would love to stay in touch with both the organizers and residents <3 I’d really love a round of feedback on the essay from you guys before publishing.
+I would love to stay in touch with both the organizers and residents <3
-Hmmm, is there anyone you think I should talk to about this?

 **Further comments:**
 _Still really curious about zk use cases for documentarianssss will be fussing around with this in the following months._